vishvAsa/notes/general_biology/eukaryota/fungi/infection.md

 +++

 ## Importance
-It might also help more rapid detection because these mycosis are super-destructive.
+It might also help more rapid detection
+because these mycosis are super-destructive.
 Hence, it is important the molecular biologists develop & standardize the primers for detecting these.

-## Mucor
-Mucors are more basal fungi (i.e. outside of the "crown fungi" composed of ascomycetes, e.g. the alcohol yeast & basidiomycetes, e.g. mushrooms).
-They are commonly seen as molds on decaying food and their spores are abundant in any place with a little decay, especially in desh.
-We inhale their spores all the time but normal humans are quite resistant to it.

 ### Epidemiology
-#### Warm bloodedness
-> It appears that cold blooded animals are way more susceptible to fungal infections.
-Warm blooded animals like mammals and dinosaurs are less so.
-One of the selective advantages that might have led to the fixation of warm bloodedness is probably a high degree of natural resistance to systemic mycosis.
-My own investigations suggest that cold-blooded animals might have a special defense against such fungal pathogens that we have lost as endothermy takes care.
-Thus, we see frogs being decimated by systemic fungal infection but rare to see mammalian (except probably bats) or bird species being similar attacked. ...
-So there has to be a special condition for systemic mycosis & probably the diabetes prevalence in desh is the big factor in this.

 #### Comorbidities
 - Immune suppression (eg. with steroids)